pratyush-chaudhary/sec-8k-event-categorizer/USAGE.md

    Confidence: 85.0%

 REASONING:
-   This appears to be a quarterly earnings announcement...
+   This appears to be a quarterly earnings announcement for Apple Inc.
+   The filing contains financial performance data including revenue and earnings per share.
+Such announcements are highly material to investors as they directly impact stock valuation and market expectations.

 RAW LLM RESPONSE:
+   REASONING:
+   This appears to be a quarterly earnings announcement for Apple Inc...

+   CLASSIFICATION:
    Event Type: Financial Event, Relevant: true
 ============================================================
 ```